unixcharles/acme-client/README.md

 ### Preparing for HTTP challenge

-To complete the HTTP challenge, you must prepare return a file using HTTP.
+To complete the HTTP challenge, you must return a file using HTTP.

-The path follow the following format:
+The path follows the following format:

 > .well-known/acme-challenge/#{token}

 And the file content is the key authorization.
-The HTTP01 object as utility methods to generate them.
+The HTTP01 object has utility methods to generate them.

 ```ruby
 > http_challenge.content_type # => 'text/plain'